 Getting the Conversation Started

-Do research: Having the information and facts about a few local assisted living facilities can help you plead your case.
+Do research: Having the information and facts about a few local assisted living facilities can help you explain what your loved one will gain if they moved.
 You can list the positives, as well as the negatives, of each facility.
-By simply relaying the facts, you can help dispel a few of the negative connotations that your loved one associates with assisted living.
+By simply relaying the facts, you can help dispel a few of the negative connotations that your loved one might associate with assisted living.

-Keep it private: Your initial conversation should be held in a comfortable private setting.
+Keep it private: Your initial conversation should be held in a comfortable, private setting.
 If you would like another family member or two present, this is okay.
-However, try to minimize this number.
-You do not want your loved one to feel embarrassed or threatened in any away.
+However, try to minimize the number of people.
+You do not want your loved one to feel embarrassed or threatened in any way.
 By keeping the initial conversation private, they may feel more open to hearing about a possible assisted living move.

 Focus on the positives: When your loved one hears the phrase “assisted living community,” there is a good chance that it conjures up all sorts of negative imagery.
 This is why it is important to focus on the positive aspects that this change in lifestyle will bring.
 Talk about the services, the social opportunities, and the security.
 Explain to them how the move will impact their life in a positive way.

 If you or your loved one want to know more details about assisted living, feel free to give us a call.
 We'd love to help in any way that we can.